arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 > really not been investigated up to this point.
 (Location where most Republic
 > class story arcs end)

-Beryl's Bargain: According to Risha, you have business waiting on Taris that will bring you one step closer to finding Nok Drayen’s lost fortune.
-Travel to the planet Taris by plotting a course on your ship’s galaxy map.
-Once you’ve landed there, speak to Risha for more information.

-Early Warning: Somewhere on Taris is a secured vault containing an ancient astrogation chart with the route to Nok Drayen’s treasure.
-Beryl Thorne agreed to help you find the vault… after you make a pair of deliveries for her.
-The first delivery is a biological sensor for Doctor Vernan.
-Head to Doctor Vernan’s station in the Republic Resettlement Zone on Taris and find the doctor to make the first delivery.

-Illusions: Somewhere on Taris is a secured vault containing an ancient astrogation chart with the route to Nok Drayen’s treasure.
-Beryl Thorne agreed to help you find the vault… after you make one more delivery for her.
-Head to Waypoint Station Aurek in the Sinking City and speak with the Republic Quartermaster, Sergeant Klewer, to pick up the supplies you’ll be delivering.

-The Vault: Beryl Thorne gave you the coordinates of the secret vault holding Nok Drayen’s astrogation chart.
-However, you still need Risha’s help to get inside.
-Return to the Taris spaceport and talk to Risha on your ship before you go to the vault.

 ### 2B.
 Inquisitor

 > The target artifact is in a toxic swamp near the Balmorran Arms Factory.
 Lord